vikasjainn/Stock-Price-Prediction/README.md

-# Stock Price Prediction App using LSTM and Machine Learning.
+# Stock Price Prediction App using LSTM and Machine Learning

 This repository contains a stock price prediction application built using LSTM (Long Short-Term Memory) and other machine learning techniques.
 The app aims to forecast future stock prices based on historical data and provides users with valuable insights for making informed investment decisions.